Nominations for the 2025 Governor’s Multicultural Awards are now open!

-Administered by the Department of the Premier and Cabinet through Multicultural Affairs, the Awards are presented by Her Excellency the Honourable Frances Adamson AC, Governor of South Australia, on the advice of an independent judging panel.
+The Governor’s Multicultural Awards are held annually and administered by the Department of the Premier and Cabinet through Multicultural Affairs.
+They are presented by Her Excellency the Honourable Frances Adamson AC, Governor of South Australia, on the advice of an independent judging panel.

 An outstanding individual who has distinguished themselves by advancing and promoting multiculturalism, social cohesion and intercultural understanding in South Australia for at least 10 years.